-- (a) Corner lots shall have trees planted along both streets in accordance with the above requirements for each frontage, provided that trees are not planted within the 25 foot corner clearance zone (Section 5.9) or Road Commission for Oakland County (RCOC) required clear vision zone, depending on the road jurisdiction. - (b) Subdivision open spaces shall have street trees located within the right-of-way at a rate of 1 tree per 35lf (not including frontage in clear vision zones). - (c) Trees shall not be planted closer than 10 feet from any driveway. - (d) Distances between trees and curbs or sidewalks shall be: - 1.
+- (2) Street Tree Location Large street trees shall be planted along the street in the right-of-way at a rate of 1 deciduous canopy tree per 35lf, less the widths of clear vision zones required by the City of Novi, the Road Commission for Oakland County or the Wayne County Road Commission. (a) - (a) Trees shall not be planted closer than 10 feet from any driveway.

+- (b) Distances between trees and curbs or sidewalks shall be: - 1.
 At least four feet for deciduous canopy trees where the space between curb and walk is at least 8 feet.
-For subcanopy trees where the distance between the curb and walk is less than 8 feet, the trees should be centered.. - 2.
-At least 5 feet for shrubs behind curbs with angled or perpendicular parking - (e) If subcanopy trees are to be used as street trees for tight planting areas and under utility lines, only use species/varieties which can be attractively pruned per city standards (a minimum ground clearance of 14 feet on the street side and 10 feet on the non-street side). - (f) No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
-Effort should also be made to keep all trees at least 5 feet away from underground utility lines. - b.
-Single-family residential site condominiums with no lot lines. - (1) Street Tree Requirement: 1 canopy or 1.5 ornamental trees per residential unit. - (2) Tree Placement: In front of residential unit in the area between the sidewalk and the curb as described in the Chart below:
+For subcanopy trees where the distance between the curb and walk is less than 8 feet, the trees should be centered between the curb and walk. - 2.
+At least 5 feet spacing shall be provide for shrubs behind curbs with angled or perpendicular parking - (c) If subcanopy trees are to be used as street trees for tight planting areas and under utility lines, only use species/varieties which can be attractively pruned per city standards (a minimum ground clearance of 14 feet on the street side and 10 feet on the non-street side). - b.
+Single-family residential site condominiums with no lot lines. - (1) Street Tree Requirement: 1 deciduous canopy tree per residential unit. - (2) Tree Placement: In front of residential unit in the area between the sidewalk and the curb as described in the Chart below: